ballonyi/ScriptR/README.md

 # ScriptR
-PL/SQL utilitty to generate script containing list of insert statements to reproduce the contents of the specified table.
+PL/SQL utility to generate script containing list of insert statements to reproduce the contents of the specified table.

 # Installation
-The project can be build using Maven.
-The result will be appear in target directory as the name of **RibbonMenu-<version>.jar**.
 ```sh
 sqlplus @install.sql
 ```